-Did Hunter Biden Cheat On Wife Kathleen For Brother Beau’s Widow Hallie?
+Did Hunter Biden Cheat On Wife Kathleen With Brother Beau’s Widow Hallie?

-Former U.S. Vice President Joe Biden’s second son Hunter has reportedly found lover in his brother Beau’s widow Hallie.
+Former U.S. Vice President Joe Biden’s second son, Hunter, has reportedly found a lover in his brother Beau’s widow, Hallie.
 The report has instantly sparked curiosity about the relationship between the two.
-Things seem a bit complicated since it is reported that Hunter is not yet divorced with his wife Kathleen, with whom he has three kids.
+Things seem a bit complicated since it is reported that Hunter is not yet divorced with his wife, Kathleen, with whom he has three kids.

 Hallie Biden supports @VP presidential bid “100 percent,” her father says. #netDE https://t.co/1L1rQklkrE pic.twitter.com/RTemTOwsoO